DJCEL/VirtualDJ-VideoRotation-Win64/README.md

 The compiled shader files (.cso) in [src/Shaders](https://github.com/DJCEL/VirtualDJ-VideoRotation-Win64/tree/main/src/Shaders) are then included in [Plugin.rc](https://github.com/DJCEL/VirtualDJ-VideoRotation-Win64/blob/main/src/Plugin.rc) with the ResourceNames VERTEXSHADER8_CSO and PIXELSHADER8_CSO

+For the Vertex Buffer, we use 4 vertices with D3D11_PRIMITIVE_TOPOLOGY_TRIANGLESTRIP but we could have also used 6 vertices with D3D11_PRIMITIVE_TOPOLOGY_TRIANGLELIST

-We use a Constant Buffer in the Vertex Shader
+We use a Constant Buffer in the Vertex Shader.
 We define:
 - WVPMatrix = WorldMatrix * ViewMatrix * ProjectionMatrix

 with WorldMatrix = TranslationMatrix1 * RotationMatrix * TranslationMatrix2

 (Both TranslationMatrix are used to center the rotation in the middle of the texture)

-For the Vertex Buffer, we use 4 vertices with D3D11_PRIMITIVE_TOPOLOGY_TRIANGLESTRIP but we could have also used 6 vertices with D3D11_PRIMITIVE_TOPOLOGY_TRIANGLELIST